-The assessment of weight of evidence as described in Section A 3.3 addresses the source of the DNA but does not consider how or when the DNA was deposited.
-We all transfer DNA to objects that we touch, objects onto which we sneeze, cough or bleed, and onto each other through social or sexual contact.
-Transfer events require three things to be in place in order to be considered - source, opportunity and mechanism.
+The assessment of weight of evidence as described in Section A3.3 addresses the source of the DNA but does not consider how or when the DNA was deposited.
+We all transfer DNA onto objects that we touch (or that we sneeze, cough or bleed onto), and onto each other through social or sexual contact.
+Transfer events require three things to be in place in order to be considered: source, opportunity and mechanism.
 Each of these parameters is considered by scientists in the context of each case and the information supplied.

-The first consideration by the scientist will concern whether or not it is possible to attribute the DNA profile to a particular body fluid.
-Depending on the type of sample, it might be possible to say that the DNA came from blood, semen or saliva.
+The first consideration by the scientist will often concern whether it is possible to attribute the DNA profile to a particular form of biological material.
+Depending on the type of sample, it might be possible to infer that the DNA came from blood, semen or saliva.
 Scientists use chemical tests or special lighting to gain an indication of what body fluids might be present.
-However, the tests for these body fluids vary in their sensitivity and specificity, and there might be more than one body fluid present.
-If, for example, there is a very tiny, weak blood stain, but a very strong DNA profile is obtained, it is also possible that the DNA might not have originated from the blood stain, but might have been from someone who subsequently touched the blood stain.
+However, the tests for these body fluids vary in their sensitivity and specificity, and there might be more than one body fluid present, or another source of cells.
+If, for example, there is a very tiny, weak blood stain, but a very strong DNA profile is obtained, it is also possible that the DNA might not have originated from the blood stain but might have been from someone who subsequently touched the blood stain.
 Therefore, there are occasions when a forensic scientist will not be able to give an opinion on the body fluid of origin.
-If the forensic scientist has sufficient information to infer that the DNA came from an identifiable body fluid, this information might assist with assessing by what activity the DNA came to be present in a sample.
+If the forensic scientist has sufficient information to infer that the DNA came from an identifiable body fluid, this information might assist with assessing the activity by which the DNA came to be present in a sample.

-Often DNA is transferred by touch rather than from a specific body fluid; this is known as 'touch DNA'.
+Often cellular DNA from skin surfaces is transferred by touch, rather than being distinctly from a specific body fluid; this is known as 'touch DNA'.
 DNA can persist for many months on an item, and determining when it was deposited is not possible.
-Not all touches will result in a DNA transfer and the amount of DNA we transfer in each situation will depend on a variety of factors, including:
+Not all touches will result in a DNA transfer, and the amount of DNA we transfer in each situation will depend on a variety of factors, including:

-- 1. person to person variability - 2. how long it has been and what we have done since washing our hands/body - 3. the intensity of contact (for example, a brief touch or a robust handshake) - 4. whether surfaces are wet or dry, rough or smooth, absorbent or non-absorbent.
+- 1. person to person variability and their habits - 2. how long it has been available for transfer and what we have done since washing our hands/body - 3. the intensity of contact (for example, a brief touch or a robust handshake) - 4. whether contact surfaces are wet or dry, rough or smooth, absorbent or nonabsorbent